Best time to see: Oct to Mar

 Recognition

-Buff and dark streaked owl, ear tufts, pale orange facial disk, orange eyes
+Buff and dark streaked owl, with ear tufts, pale orange facial disk, and orange eyes; 35 cm

 Secretive, nocturnal species, sitting motionless in dense cover during the day